Read This First

 Prompt 3: What are ways to identify hidden confounding factors that may jeopardize a study?

-The orienting landmarks here are Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-The added methodological insight is that Confounding Variables should be judged by how it handles error.
+The methodological question in Confounding Variables is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Literature Review